chocolatey/docs/input/en-us/community-repository/maintainers/moderation.md

   * If the package downloads anything, is it getting downloads from the proper location?
 Follow the projectUrl to the project site to see where it is downloading from - it should match the scripts.
 If not there needs to be a really, really good reason for not doing so.
   * Does the download version match the package version?
   * Does the download include both x86 and x64 urls if available?
-* Not a package duplicating another existing package ***NOTE***: December 2015: Do not look for duplicate packages at this time.
+* Not a package duplicating another existing package
+    > :memo: **NOTE**: December 2015: Do not look for duplicate packages at this time.
 The validator will start handling that after the backlog is manageable.
-* Brand New Packages ***ONLY*** (no approved or existing version in history, prereleases do not count)
+* Brand New Packages **ONLY** (no approved or existing version in history, prereleases do not count)
   * Package Id naming - if the naming doesn't follow our conventions, it is grounds for rejecting immediately with the suggestion they resubmit with suggested name.
 Note that they may have had prereleases already, and it's still okay to move forward with the rejected status as long as the name of the name of package hasn't been previously approved.
 See https://github.com/chocolatey/choco/wiki/CreatePackages#naming-your-package
     * suggest the id split if over 25 chars with no "-" in the id
     * flag on "." in name (unless .portable/.install)